- Viewing and Listening Facilities

 Clips from Analog Tapes or DVDs

 The Libraries provide a DVD clipping service for instructors.
 Media Services staff will create a custom DVD of portions of audio and moving image works for instructors to place on Reserve for students.
 Instructors may then check the DVD out of library course Reserves to use in the classroom.
 The amount clipped should be reasonable and appropriate for the educational purpose, in accordance with fair use.
 The material clipped must be lawfully made and acquired.
 Because capturing and converting materials into digital files takes time, instructors should place requests as far in advance as possible.
 Instructors on the Camden and New Brunswick campuses can contact Rich Sandler, email@example.com, at the Media Center, Douglass Library, for this service.
-Instructors on the Newark campus should contact Mark Pappiani, firstname.lastname@example.org, at Media and Digital Library Services, Dana Library.
+Instructors at Rutgers University-Newark should contact Mark Pappiani, firstname.lastname@example.org, at Media and Digital Library Services, Dana Library.

 Faculty may book for classroom use or preview all Rutgers University Libraries media titles by using the Media Materials - Booking Form.

 Faculty may place on reserve videotapes and DVDs from the collection as well as their own personal copies for use by students in their scheduled classes.
 To place materials on reserve fill out the Media Center Reserve Request Form.